NubyDocs/nubydocs/array_methods.md

 #shuffle!
 #size
 #slice
-#slice! **Slice is used to removed elements from an array given their index, and the removed object is also returned**
+#slice! **Slice is used to remove elements from an array given their index, and the removed object is also returned**
-Ex: %w[A B C D E F G].slice!(1) returns "b" and the array is now %w[A C D E F G]
+Ex: %w[A B C D E F G].slice!(1) returns "b"

+ the array is now %w[A C D E F G]

 Used => Often
 #sort